 THIS BLOG POST HAS BEEN RECENTLY UPDATED ON SEPTEMBER 2018.
 For a lot of travelers, nightlife is ineluctably part of their itinerary.
 Sure, sightseeing and tours are a great way to see the city–but how do you truly know a city unless you’ve seen the night lights… unless you’ve mingled with the locals?
 To upcoming tourists … Continue reading 2018 Cebu nightlife guide

 During my travels, I've been constantly approached and asked where I come from.
 For fun, I make a game out of it to let them guess.
 Most commonly, I've been perceived to be Thai.
 I've also been thought to be: Singaporean, Nepali, Kazakhstani, and on rare occasions, Chinese or Japanese.
 But never Filipino.
-When I tell them my real identity … Continue reading The Filipino Traveler Identity Crisis
+When I tell them my real identity (like Batman), two reactions … Continue reading The Filipino Identity Crisis

 Siargao is just one of the 7,000 islands in the Philippines, but it is quite well-known around the world for one thing: surfing.
 Siargao has now become synonymous to surfing, attracting an international crowd of surfers during surfing season to experience the island's acclaimed large, smooth and hollow-tubed waves.
 Siargao is best known as the Surfing Capital of the Philippines, and the … Continue reading Suggested itinerary: 4 days in Siargao, Philippines